2010 attack on Ahmadiyya mosques: Funeral

 Many victims of the two attacks were taken to the city of Rabwah, the headquarters of Ahmadiyya Community Pakistan, for funeral services.
 However, it was noted that ministers, politicians and prominent figures did not attend the funeral services, although many made statements condemning the attacks.
 Media were absent from the burial ceremonies.
 There were also complaints that authorities did not provide adequate security for the funeral ceremony at Rabwah.
 Observers said this was largely due to the fear of a backlash as the Ahmadis have the legal status of "non-Muslims" in Pakistan.
 A politician said that "only to call a dead Ahmadi a martyr is enough to send you behind bars for three years under the laws of the land."

 Investigation

 Rana Sana Ullah Khan, the minister of law in Punjab, said the attackers stayed with the Tablighi Jamaat, a Muslim missionary group.
 Its headquarters are in Raiwind, on the outskirts of Lahore.
 He also added that he believed the attackers, who operated as commandos, had been trained in Waziristan.

 On 5 July 2010, Pakistani police arrested six men, members of the banned group Harkat-ul-Jihad al-Islami, believed to be linked to the attack.
-The men were in possession of 18,000kg of explosives, 21 grenades, six AK-47 rifles, as well as bomb-making material, and four of the men are alleged to have been logistical supporters to the attack.
+The men were in possession of 18,000 kg of explosives, 21 grenades, six AK-47 rifles, as well as bomb-making material, and four of the men are alleged to have been logistical supporters to the attack.